-In 1895, a fifty-ton mill with a chlorinating process plant was built to work the silver and gold ore.
-It wasn’t satisfactory, however, and it was switched over to a new cyanide process, one of the earliest in Nevada.
-This new treatment process did well and a second cyanide plant was added two years later.
+In 1895, they built a fifty-ton mill with a chlorinating process plant to work the silver and gold ore..
+It wasn’t satisfactory, however, and they switched it over to a new cyanide process, one of the earliest in Nevada.
+The new treatment process proved successful, prompting the addition of a second cyanide plant two years later..

 By 1897, the town had hundreds of buildings with more than 3,000 residents.
 It was one of the biggest towns in southern Nevada at the time, boasting general stores, lodging, saloons, restaurants, stables, a school, and two churches.
 A post office and newspaper opened that same year.
 In 1899, they built an opera house complete with a brass band.

 The mine was a rich one and quickly became the largest in the state, a title it held for many years.
 It had produced over $8,500,000 of low-grade silver and gold by 1902.

 A fire started in a stable and destroyed much of the south side of town in 1900.
 Delamar didn’t have much water and there is a story of the townsfolk blowing up buildings with dynamite to stop the fire from spreading.
 They rebuilt the town soon after and recovered.